 - Trust Your Systems: Develop systems that let you work on your business instead of in your business.

-- Believe in YOU: Believe that you are worth the price you are charging and more.
+- Believe in YOU: Make sure to believe you are worth the price you are charging and more.

 - Believe in Your Team: Set up rewarding partnerships that will help you and your photography business grow.